In this guide, we’ll look at how to do Tai Chi meditation for beginners.

 In many exercises the idea of “no pain no gain” is present, but not in tai chi and qigong.
 They are gentle forms of exercise that help the body to relax and to return to its natural state, free of strain or damage.

 Because of this, they are invaluable to people with muscular or joint problems (Tai Chi helps with arthritis, for instance ).

-Practising Tai Chi and qigong meditation before or after other exercises helps the body to avoid injury when we go full-burn.
+Practising Tai Chi and qigong meditation before or after other exercise helps the body to avoid injury when we go full-burn.

-For instance, practising Tai Chi meditation before a run prepares the hips, so when we start running we are able to do so smoothly and without strain.
-For these reasons, they are two of the best warm-up exercises.
+For instance, practising Tai Chi meditation before a run prepares the hips, so when we start running, we can do so smoothly and without strain.

 3: Somewhat Spiritual